Ken (doll): Criticism

 Ken's body proportions have been described as unrealistic by scholarly studies (his chest is estimated to be about 27.5% too large for a representative human male).
 Unrealistic body proportions in Barbie dolls, including Ken's, have been connected to some eating disorders in children.
 Another controversy has also centered around the visibility (or lack of it) of Ken's male genitalia.

-Media/Multimedia Appearances
+Media/multimedia appearances

-Ken has starred in various roles not disclosed by Mattel in the Barbie media franchise including the Barbie films, Barbie: Life in the Dreamhouse, Barbie Dreamhouse Adventures and Barbie: It Takes Two.
+Ken has starred in various roles not disclosed by Mattel in the Barbie media franchise, including the Barbie films, Barbie: Life in the Dreamhouse, Barbie: Vlogger, Barbie Dreamhouse Adventures, Barbie's Dreamworld, Barbie: It Takes Two and Barbie: A Touch of Magic.